 California Government Code requires collateral for demand deposits and certificates of deposit at 110% of all deposits not covered by federal deposit insurance.
-Since the Agency uses only authorized public depositories, all funds deposited with financial institutions are fully insured or collateralized.
+Since the Agency uses only authorized public depositories, all funds deposited with financial institutions are fully insured or collateralized by securities held by the Agency or its agent in the Agency's name.

-California statutes authorize Agency officials to invest pooled funds in United States bonds and obligations, guaranteed United States agency issues, bank certificates of deposit, bankers' acceptances, repurchase agreements and prime commercial paper issues.
+California statutes authorize Agency officials to invest funds in United States bonds and obligations, guaranteed United States agency issues, bank certificates of deposit, bankers' acceptances, repurchase agreements and prime commercial paper issues.